Please read the Final Instructions document carefully even if you have done the event before as there are always small changes each year.

 Arrival and Parking – Summary

-- Drivers should pay careful attention to the parking marshals and sign posts.
-Please observe speed limits and take care of pedestrians and other park visitors.
+- Drivers should pay careful attention to the parking marshals and signage.
+Please observe speed limits and take care of pedestrians and other site visitors.

-- There are coin operated lockers and a bag store at the Event Centre if you want to leave a kit bag.
+- There is a bag store at the Event Centre if you want to leave a kit bag.

-- Visitors delivering and collecting competitors may park at the Event Centre temporarily.
+- Visitors delivering and collecting competitors may park at lower car park temporarily.

 They will have a stall at the Event Centre from early on Saturday morning with a range of items commonly required by last minute mountain marathon shoppers (although you should not rely on this for any important items unless you have made a prior arrangement with them).
 They will also be there on Sunday afternoon to satisfy any requirements for retail therapy.